 Digital skills – Gain internationally recognised qualifications in Adobe and Microsoft software with our digital training opportunities.

 Lynda.com – Learn online with unlimited access to 5,600+ courses in business, technology and creative skills by industry experts.

 Polylang – Study a new language as part of or alongside your studies with our open language programme.

 Skills workshops – Take advantage of these throughout the year and learn skills such as team leadership, critical thinking, commercial awareness and personal brand.

-Academic Learning Development (ALD) – Academic Learning Development can help you to develop and master academic writing and the academic skills to succeed in your studies and in your career.
+Academic Learning Development – Helps you to develop and master academic writing and the academic skills to succeed in your studies and in your career.
 They provide appointments and workshop on topics including: time management, critical thinking and presentation skills.

 Grow your experiences at Westminster